laitridung2004/Data-Science.-Football-Transfer-Price-Prediction/README.md

 ## Project Structure

-- **build model +checkpoints**:
-   Directory containing trained models and checkpoints saved during the training process.

 - **data**:
    Directory containing raw and preprocessed data files used for training and analysis.

+- ** model + checkpoints**:
+   Directory containing trained models and checkpoints saved during the training process.

 - **README.md**:
    Main documentation file explaining the project, its features, structure, and usage instructions.